apetkau/microbial-informatics-2014/labs/mst/README.md

     ![lab1-typing.jpg](images/lab1-typing.jpg)

 3. Click on **Browse...** and find the file *microbialinformatics2014/labs/mst/lab1-snp-profile.tsv*.
 This file contains a set of sequence types (in column *ST*) defined based on the SNP data at different positions.
-Click **Next** to continue.

     This file looks similar to the following.

     ```
     ST  gi|360034408|ref|NC_016445.1|_17885  gi|360034408|ref|NC_016445.1|_28297